SanjidaPearl/SanjidaPearl/README.md

 - 🎯 Passionate about learning new technologies.

 - 🌱 Currently working with Laravel, PHP, Javascript, REST APIs, MySQL, and more.

-- 🌍 Dreaming to contribute more to open-source and global tech communities.

 **🛠️ Tech Stack**
 - Backend: PHP, Laravel, REST API